This cartoon is a new twist on the first cartoon character I ever created.

 When I was a kid I wanted to be a comic strip cartoonist.

-I recently published my 1, 500th post on this blog, which I think is a lot for a personal blog.
-To celebrate I put together a little presentation using Prezi, an online tool my wife showed me.
-Enjoy.
+I recently published my 1, 500th post on the this blog.
+To celebrate I put together a little presentation.

-We went sketching again; same model as last week.
-We got there late and, not having our pick of seats, received a preponderance of posterior angles.
-Since I’ve pretty much mastered drawing rear ends, I practiced hands and feet with improved results.
+I’ve pretty much mastered drawing rear ends, so I practiced hands and feet with improved results.

 It’s another rainy day so instead of riding my bike I went to the drawing group.

-At the community center where we swim, a poster from the neighboring junior high school described the school’s four goals for developing character.
-The poster was pink, with the lettering in white, except for the first letter of each characteristic, which was black.
+A poster from the neighboring junior high school described the school’s four goals for developing character.

 Despite my punch list for self-improvement, 2009 was a pretty good year.